sinkthemall/Do-an-mat-ma-hoc/README.md

-# An In-Depth Look at Advanced Attacks on Asymmetric Cryptosystem
+# An In-Depth Look at Advanced Attacks on Asymmetric Cryptography
 ### Purpose

-- This project aim to provide to you a deep look into asymmetric cryptosystem : how does it works, its weaknesses and how dangerous it is when we don't implement it correctly .
-This project will focus on 3 main asymmetric cryptosystem : RSA, ECC  and lattice-based cryptography.
+- This project aim to provide to you a deep look into asymmetric cryptography : how does it works, its weaknesses and how dangerous it is whem we implement encryption poorly or incorrectly.
+This project will focus on 3 main asymmetric cipher : RSA, ECC  and lattice-based cryptography.

 ### Scenario
 - Asymmetric ciphers are used to transfer shared-key (reason for this is because most of asymmetric ciphers are time-consuming as it costs a lot to compute and transfer ciphertext)